 Livelihood

-Welcome to FABIO’s Livelihood Program where we supply bicycles to vulnerable communities, expanding access to education, health, water, and markets.
+Welcome to FABIO’s Livelihood Program where we provide bicycles and support vulnerable communities to improve access to essential services including education, health, and income-generating activities.
 We believe that mobility fuels economic activity allowing access to essential needs, sustainable savings, and self‑sufficiency.

 Explore the projects that are transforming vulnerable communities with bicycles.

-The Economic Empowerment (Self‑Help Groups) project turns lockdown‑era hardship into lasting opportunity.
-By forming community savings groups and providing cargo bicycles, the program gives vulnerable families reliable market access, a safe way to transport goods, water and health‑care trips, and a collective fund for micro‑businesses.
-Complementary training in financial management, soft‑skills and fuel‑saving stove construction further reduces household expenses and builds resilience.
+The Self‑help groups came as the result of the rapid response project during the COVID-19 lockdown‑era hardship.
+The project mobilises, forms and trains vulnerable community saving groups.
+FABIO provides them with bicycles and start-up kits to support families to have reliable market access, a safe way to transport goods, water and health‑care trips, and build a collective fund for micro‑businesses.
+Complementary training in soft‑skills and energy‑saving stove construction further reduces household expenses and builds resilience.
 Since its 2020 launch, savings have risen by approximately 10% and 16 groups now operate across six districts, with expanding demand from neighboring villages.

 Cycle to School